-Bernholz has been honing her own unique vision since the release of her debut album, The Entire City, in 2001.
-She released her sophomore record Unflesh in 2014 to critical acclaim, and between Motherhood and curating another two atmospheric records (2016’s Out Of Body & 2017’s audio/visual project Kingdom Come), she’s now released Pastoral – and it’s been worth the wait.
+Bernholz has been honing her own unique vision since the release of her debut album, The Entire City, in 2011.
+She released her seond record Unflesh in 2014 to critical acclaim, and between motherhood and curating another two atmospheric records (2016’s Out Of Body & 2017’s audio/visual project Kingdom Come), she’s now released Pastoral – and it’s been worth the wait.

 “What species is this?
-What century is this?” she questions on opener ‘Folly’, in a vocal pitch so high it practically curdles the blood.
+What century is this?” she questions on opener ‘Folly’ in a vocal pitch so high it practically curdles the blood.
 It sets the precedent for the rest of the album – electronic soundscapes that form a permanent sense of unease.
-Nervous, persistent percussion and repeated lyrics on ‘Better In My Day’ act as an apt parody of the clichéd phrase the track is named after.
+Nervous, persistent percussion and repeated lyrics on ‘Better In My Day’ act as an apt parody of the clichéd phrase the track takes its title from.
 Bernholz’s warped vocals drip with apathy on ‘Little Lambs’, alongside twitchy synth samples and pulverizing drums.
-It seamlessly transitions in to ‘Old Thorn’, which recycles the same synth sequences, but which ring out with a different kind of intensity.
+It seamlessly transitions in to ‘Old Thorn’, which recycles the same synth sequences, but they ring out with a different kind of intensity.

 Gazelle Twin’s dystopian carousel of sound continues on following track ‘Dieu Et Mon Droit’, which translates as “God and my right”.
-The phrase is a motto associated with the British Monarchy, and Bernholz’s lyric “Dripping down like shit in to the sewer” feels like a repulsive but brilliant analogy to the Monarch’s inheritance to divine rights.
-It’s followed by ‘Throne’ – a brief but intriguing interlude of echos and slowly spoken words about power and the wounds it inflicts.
+The phrase is a motto associated with the British Monarchy and Bernholz’s lyric “Dripping down like shit in to the sewer” feels like a repulsive but brilliant analogy to the Monarch’s inheritance to divine rights.
+It’s followed by ‘Throne’, a brief but intriguing interlude of echoes and slowly spoken words about power and the wounds it inflicts.
 When these tracks are performed live, one can imagine Bernholz’s jester-like, red and white costume acting as a powerful vitriolic visual aid here.

-The false joviality of the synth sequences on ‘Sunny Stories’ are undermined by Bernholz’s powerful vocal display and an ominous under layer of sinister noise that rings out at even interludes.
-It’s a haunting penultimate track, and is followed by ‘Over The Hills’ which closes the record with an intriguing forty seconds of voice samples and a hymn-like soundscape.
 Gazelle Twin delivers her Pastoral vision through grinning but gritted teeth.
-Her altruistic style is one that can’t be mimicked – even though she herself is a master at adopting the traits of others, and transforming in to a new species of performer who offers brutality and intrigue in equal measure.
+Her altruistic style is one that can’t be mimicked, even though she is a master at adopting the traits of others and transforming herself into a new species of performer who offers brutality and intrigue in equal measure.